We’ve all got a mason jar or two lying around the house, so why not put them to good use with this easy and affordable Mason jar soap dispenser?

 Inspired by milk glass from the 1930’s, this dispenser adds a big dose of vintage flair to any kitchen countertop.
 One hour and a few simple materials are all you need to create this fun and functional addition to your kitchen.

 Materials You’ll Need to Build a Mason Jar Soap Dispenser:

 - 1 Pint-sized mason jar with lid and band (not wide mouth)

 - 1 Soap pump.
-I used a pump from a soap dispenser I already had at home, but any pump will do.
-Even the plastic pumps on cheap handsoap bottles from the grocery store work great!
+(We used a pump from a soap dispenser we had at home, but any pump will do.
+Even the plastic pumps on cheap handsoap bottles from the grocery store work great!)

 - Lacquer white spray paint